llm-d/llm-d-deployer/quickstart/examples/no-sample-app/README.md

 This preset is for when you want to provision the infrastructure around modelservice but not actually create a `modelservice` custom resource.
 This can be particularly helpful because of how helm works - it wants to make sure that it owns and deploys all resources in its chart via labels.
-The result of this, is that if you create a sample app through the helm charts, and you want to modify or delete your `modelservice` custom resource, you have to uninstall the whole stack, tweak an sample values override file, or modify the [base values](https://github.com/llm-d/llm-d-deployer/blob/main/charts/llm-d/values.yaml) file (this is not recommended unless you know what you are doing) before re-installing through quickstart.
+The result of this, is that if you create a sample app through the helm charts, and you want to modify or delete your `modelservice` custom resource, you have to uninstall the whole stack, tweak an example values override file before re-installing through quickstart.

 This preset enables you to have more control over that.
 You can apply the "No Sample App" preset, use `helm template` to template manifests based on a different preset, extract the resourcess that make up the diff ([see below](./README.md#making-up-the-difference)), and then apply them by hand.